NSYSU-Xiang/Acquire-Valued-Shoppers-Challenge/README.md

   * A :　the total amount of CD.
 * X51,..., X71 : Q(ccb, days)
   * Q :　the total quantity of CD.
+## Let start to creat secondary features as below:
 * X72 : the total amount a customer has bought the product that its **category/company** is on offer before the offer date.
 * X73 : historical total amount of a customer ID for all product in last 30 days before the offer date.
 * X74 : the total amount a customer has bought the same **category, company, brand** product of the offer in last 30 days before the offer date.